Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods

 \section{Conclusions}

-In this paper, we considered solving a general formulation for nonconvex and nonsmooth sparse optimization problems, which can take into account different nonconvex sparsity-inducing terms.
-An iteratively reweighted algorithmic framework is proposed by solving a sequence of weighted convex penalty subproblems.
-We have established the optimality condition for the nonconvex and nonsmooth sparse optimization problem, and provided the global convergence analysis for the proposed iteratively reweighted methods.
-Two variants of our proposed algorithm, the iteratively reweighted $\ell_1$-algorithm and the iteratively reweighted $\ell_2$-algorithm, were implemented and tested.
-Numerical results demonstrated their ability to recover sparse signals and enhancing sparsity.
+In this paper, we consider solving a general formulation for nonconvex and nonsmooth sparse optimization problem, which can take into account different sparsity-inducing terms.
+An iteratively reweighted algorithmic framework is proposed by solving a sequence of weighted convex { regularization} subproblems.
+We have also derived the optimality condition for the nonconvex and nonsmooth sparse optimization problem and provided the global convergence analysis for the proposed iteratively reweighted methods.